 What we look for in Timberville tenants

-- A renter pays the rent when due every time.
+- A tenant pays the rent when due every time.
 This means paying on or before the first, rather than at 5 pm on the 5th.

-- A renter is honest.
+- A tenant is honest.
 A renter does not sneak in a co-renter or pet.

-- A tenant is fastidious.
-A renter does not attract pests like rodents and bugs.
+- A renter is fastidious.
+A tenant does not bring pests like rodents and bugs.

-- A renter does not overwork the home.
+- A tenant does not destroy systems.

-- A tenant is courteous and easy to get along with.
-A renter knows the difference between a property manager and a hotel concierge.
+- A tenant is courteous and pleasant to get along with.
+A tenant knows the difference between a property manager and a hotel concierge.

-- A tenant doesn't disturb neighbors.
+- A tenant doesn't bother neighbors.

-- A renter doesn't complain when it's not appropriate.
+- A tenant doesn't complain when it's not appropriate.
 This means that a tenant doesn't demand to replace functioning systems.
 A tenant doesn't expect more than the lease provides.
 A tenant doesn't complain that an appliance doesn't work when the renter doesn't know how to operate the appliance.

 - A renter does not smoke in the rental.

-- A renter is looking for a lease that is as long as the landlord wants to rent the property.
+- A tenant is looking for a lease that is as long as the landlord wants to rent the home.

 Our Five Step Process

-Timberville Rental Management Resources
+Timberville Property Management Resources

 Basics